Olivia Hooker: Psychology

-After receiving her master's degree from the Teachers College of Columbia University, Hooker moved upstate to work in the mental hygiene department of a women's correctional facility in Albion County.
+After earning her master's degree from Teachers College of Columbia University, Hooker moved upstate to work in the mental hygiene department of a women's correctional facility in Albion County.
 Many women in this facility were considered to have severe learning disabilities by staff.
 Hooker felt they were treated unfairly and re-evaluated them in hopes to help the women pursue better education and jobs after their time in the facility.
 She credited this success with "approaching them with an open mind."
 The correctional facility today continues to help women earn a degree and job experience for when they are released.

+Hooker worked as a clinical psychologist at Albion State School from 1948 to 1951 and then Westfield Farm from 1951 to 1954.
+She worked at Rochester State Hospital first as a graduate trainee (1955–57) then as a clinical psychologist(1957–58).
+While working as a senior research scientist at Letchworth Village, she completed her dissertation titled, "Formboard Performance in Mongoloid, Undifferentiated, and Brain-injured children."
+Hooker focused on motivational learning in children with developmental disabilities, especially those with Down syndrome.

+Her dissertation was completed under the supervision of Emory L. Cowen.

+Hookers decades long research was focused on clinical child psychology and developmental disabilities.